backend-developers-ltd/ComputeHorde/README.md

 - `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
 - `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`)

-This script installs the necessary tools in the server, copies the public keys and starts the validator with the corresponding runner and the default config.
+This script installs the necessary tools in the server, copies the public keys,  and starts the validator with the corresponding runner and the default config.

 If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) for details.